kgetech/esp32workshop/readme.md

 #### Working with the display
 The first thing you will notice is that at the top we have used an #include preprocessor directive.
 This basically tells the compiler to "copy everything in the file that has been included at the top of this code."
 It's a little more complicated, but that's the general idea.
 This allows us to use features of the lcdgfx library.

-Now read through the rest of the comments, and get a feel for what the code intends to do.
+Now read through the rest of the code comments (all the text in the .ino files after `//`, and get a feel for what the code intends to do.
 If you have any questions, feel free to ask!

 Next, plug-in the LCD display to the breadboard , making sure that each pin lines up with a different numbered row, and leave enough space on the column that you can plug in at-least one dupont jumper wire in the same rows as your display's pins.